A causal fused lasso for interpretable heterogeneous treatment effects estimation: Methodology

-Since by construction $\hat{\tau}$ is piecewise constant, we can think of its different pieces as data-driven subgroups of units.
-These so called subgroups are estimated adaptively and do not need to be prespecified.
+Because $\hat{\tau}$ is piecewise constant, we can think of its different pieces as data-driven subgroups of units.
+These so-called subgroups are estimated adaptively and do not need to be prespecified.
 See Figure \ref{fig1} for a visual example of $\hat{\tau}$.

 Notice that we have used a different data set for estimating the prognostic score $\hat{\theta}$ than the one for which we estimate the treatment effects.
 This can be achieved in practice by sample splitting.
 The reason why we proceed in this way is to prevent $\hat{\sigma}$ from being correlated to $\{(Z_i,X_i,Y_i)\}_{i=1}^n$.